Vanes Martirosyan: Early career

 His next fight was against veteran Saúl Román in a WBC semi-final title eliminator for the vacant WBC Silver Light Middleweight Championship.
-The bout was on June 4, 2011 in HBO's televised portion of the Sebastian Zbik vs. Julio César Chávez Jr. undercard.
+The bout was on 4 June 2011, in HBO's televised portion of the Sebastian Zbik vs. Julio César Chávez Jr. undercard.
 Román knocked Vanes down in the first round and gave him trouble in the next two.
 Martirosyan came back in the fourth and fifth.
 When the seventh round began, Román cornered Vanes against the ropes and landed several blows.
 Vanes may have caught Román just in time from being stopped.
 In the same round, Vanes trapped Román against the ropes and knocked him down.
-After Román got up, Vanes landed a hard right hook on his chin and followed up with a barrage of blows while Román was leaning on the ropes, causing the fight to be stopped and turning what seemed to be near-defeat into victory.
+After Román got up, Vanes landed a hard right hook on his chin and followed up with a barrage of blows while Román was leaning on the ropes, causing the fight to be stopped and turning what seemed to be a near defeat for Martirosyan into a victory for him.

-On October 29, 2011 Vanes fought contender Richard Gutierrez.
+On 29 October 2011, Vanes fought contender Richard Gutierrez.
 Vanes dominated from start to finish and won a ten-round unanimous decision.
-The judges' scorecards were 100–90, 100-90 and 99–91; Vanes winning all but one round from one judge.
+The judges' scorecards were 100–90, 100–90, and 99–91; with Vanes winning all but one round from one judge.

 Martirosyan fought veteran Troy Lowry on the Julio César Chávez, Jr. vs. Marco Antonio Rubio undercard.
-Vanes knocked Lowry down in the first round and stopping him in the third to retain his WBC Silver title.
+Vanes knocked Lowry down in the first round and stopped him in the third to retain his WBC Silver title.

-On November 9, 2013 Martirosyan was defeated on a split decision by Demetrius Andrade who on that day became a winner of the World Boxing Organization title.
+On 9 November 2013, Martirosyan was defeated in a split decision by Demetrius Andrade who on that day became a winner of the World Boxing Organization title.

-On March 21, 2014 he appeared on ESPN's Goossen Tutor Promotions, defeating Mario Antonio Lozano via unanimous decision after 10 rounds in a fight for the vacant WBO Inter-Continental light middleweight title.
+On 21 March 2014, he appeared on ESPN's Goossen Tutor Promotions, defeating Mario Antonio Lozano via unanimous decision after 10 rounds in a fight for the vacant WBO Inter-Continental light middleweight title.

 Martirosyan vs. Charlo

-On February 17, 2015 Showtime announced that Martirosyan would appear on a doubleheader at the Palms Casino Resort in Las Vegas on March 28 against Jermell Charlo (25-0).
+On 17 February 2015, Showtime announced that Martirosyan would appear on a doubleheader at the Palms Casino Resort in Las Vegas on March 28 against Jermell Charlo (25–0).
 The fight was contested over 10 rounds.
 Martirosyan lost a contentious unanimous decision.
 He was considered the more aggressive fighter.
 The scores were 97–93, 96–94, 96–94.
 Martirosyan felt he won the fight.

 Martirosyan vs. Smith

-On September 12, 2015, Martirosyan fought Ishe Smith.
-Martirosyan outpointed Smith on two of the judges scorecards, 97-91 and 97-91, while the third judge had the fight a draw, 95-95, giving Martirosyan the majority decision victory.
+On 12 September 2015, Martirosyan fought Ishe Smith.
+Martirosyan outpointed Smith on two of the judges scorecards, 97–91 and 97–91, while the third judge had the fight a draw, 95–95, giving Martirosyan the majority decision victory.

 Martirosyan vs. Lara

 In his next fight, Martirosyan fought Erislandy Lara for the WBA world super welterweight championship.
 Martirosyan got outboxed by Lara, and lost the fight via unanimous decision.
-The scorecards read 116-111, 116-111 and 115-112 in favour of Lara.
+The scorecards read 116–111, 116–111 and 115–112 in favour of Lara.

+Following the loss to Lara, he signed a promotional deal with Don King, however this proved detrimental, as it kept him out of action for two years.